 According to Statista, there are more than seven million licensed drivers on the roads in North Carolina.
 With numbers like this, it places eighth in most drivers among the fifty states.

-Teen drivers in North Carolina can get a learner’s permit at the age of 15.
+Teen drivers in North Carolina can get a learner’s permit at the age of 15 through the North Carolina Division of Motor Vehicles (NC DMV).
 Once the teen reaches 16 years old and has completed a driving course, he or she can receive a limited provisional license.
 With this license, the young driver may not operate a vehicle from 9:00 PM through 5:00 AM EST. In addition, there can’t be more than one passenger in the vehicle under the age of 21, unless the occupants are family members.

-Save Money On Auto Insurance In North Carolina
+How To Save Money On North Carolina Car Insurance

 While finding the cheapest North Carolina car insurance starts with the company you choose, there are other ways to keep the rates low.
 Start by getting multiple quotes online and comparing coverage.
 You also want to consider these ways to lower your premiums.

-- Drive safely: If your driving record remains clean, you have a better chance of getting a lower rate for North Carolina auto insurance.
+- Drive safely: If have a clean driving record, you have a better chance of getting a lower rate for North Carolina auto insurance.
 Some providers also offer a discount for staying accident-free.
 If you want to participate in a safe driving monitoring program, many insurance companies offer this as well.
 You can get additional discounts by allowing the company to monitor your driving habits by using an app.

 - Look for discounts: Insurers normally provide a list of available discounts.
 Bundle your policies, insure multiple vehicles, and maintain good grades in school for your best shot at getting a price break.

-- Maintain good credit: In North Carolina, it’s acceptable for insurers to evaluate your credit score to determine trustworthiness and reliability.
+- Maintain good credit: In the Tar Heel State, it’s acceptable for insurers to evaluate your credit score to determine trustworthiness and reliability.
 If you pay your bills on time, you could receive a better insurance rate by default.